 Cardiopulmonary exercise testing, including 2 tests arranged 24 hours apart, may be used to characterize the severity of your functional impairment.
 In addition, your physical therapist may ask you to fill out a questionnaire in order to better understand your physical state, and to screen for the presence of other conditions.

 Your physical therapist will work with you to develop a treatment plan to help ease your discomfort and improve your ability to perform daily activities.

-Because fatigue, pain, and weakness are all associated with CFS, treatment will likely focus on improving short-term endurance and strength.
+Because fatigue, pain, and weakness are all associated with CFS, physical therapist treatment will likely focus on improving short-term endurance and strength.
 Your physical therapist may also check for other conditions, such as depression and may refer you to other specialists for comanagement of your symptoms.

 Physical therapy treatments may include:

 Education.
 Your physical therapist will teach you strategies to help conserve energy while performing your daily activities.

 Movement and Strengthening Exercises.
 Moving and exercising can improve your short-term endurance and strength and reduce your pain.
 Your physical therapist will help you identify specific movements that will help reduce your specific symptoms.

 Manual Therapy.
 Manual (hands-on) therapy may be applied to manipulate or mobilize the skin, bones, and soft tissues to help reduce pain and improve movement.

 Can this Injury or Condition be Prevented?